— From darkness to light.

 Ilze Klava viola

-Alexey Cherkasov violin & musical director
+Alexey Cherkasov conductor & artistic director

 Duration approximately 1 hour and 20 minutes.
 The program is without intermission.